Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 bashCopy codedocker run -d -p 5000:5000 --name registry --restart=always registry:2

-flag ensured that the registry would restart automatically in case of server restarts or failures.
+This command deployed a registry container that listens on port 5000.
+The --restart=always flag ensured that the registry would restart automatically in case of server restarts or failures.

 Afterward, the Docker image created earlier was tagged for the private registry and pushed: